pemre/eksi-sade/README.md

 * `Simple`: Removes many parts, scripts, including ads
 * `Troll detection`: Marks troll comments with a red background
   * The troll list is mainly based on this [entry]
-* `Colored topics`: Colourises topic links and sorts them descending order
+* `Colored topics`: Colourises topic links and sorts them by descending order
 * `Bitter`: Brings a dark theme

 An ad blocker addon like uBlock Origin is also recommended for faster surfing.